Guidance on using grant and contract funds

 Research Computing will prorate the cost of NCUs and storage for the allowed and agreed lifetime of the grant or contract, but prorated purchases will incur IDC.

 Some grants or contracts, like NSF and NIH Major Research Instrumentation (MRI) grants, are awarded with the explicit intent that the research instrument put in place during a short period (typically 1 to 2 years) will be used for a longer lifetime (typically 5 to 10 years depending on equipment type).
 For computer and storage infrastructure, such grants can leverage UFIT Research Computing systems and system administration services, allowing purchases to be made beyond the life of the grant.

 Increasingly, solicitations require the principal investigator (PI) to provide a detailed data management plan with a proposal that specifies how any data gathered or produced with grant or contract funds will be stored and made available to the research community for some amount of time after the grant or contract ends (typically 1 to 3 years).
 It is allowable to purchase Research Computing storage and computing capacity (NCUs, LSUs, RSUs, RRSUs) near the end of the grant or contract to fulfill this requirement if it is explicitly mentioned in the solicitation, the proposal, and the data management plan.

 Use of Funds 201 and 209

 The UFIT Business Center has consolidated Research Computing billing into the central UFIT billing system.
-Fiscal offices supporting HiPerGator equipment purchase must complete the MyUF Market Form for Research Computing to provide the chartfield string for these services to be billed in PeopleSoft.
+Fiscal offices supporting HiPerGator equipment purchase must complete the MyUF Market Form for Research Computing to provide the Chartfield string for these services to be billed.
 Once a purchase is requested, the IT Business Center will reach out to new clients with additional information and instructions for this process.